fribbels/Fribbels-Epic-7-Optimizer/README.md

 Hopefully this is useful for anyone looking for an easier way to gear their units.
 I know the [Zarroc optimizer](https://github.com/Zarroc2762/E7-Gear-Optimizer) does a lot of similar things but it has been pretty unmaintained and out of date, so I decided to build my own app with a different optimization algorithm.
 There's still a lot of room to improve and I plan on adding new stuff as feedback comes in.
 I only work on this in my spare time, so please be patient with new features, and I welcome other contributors to the code as well.

 TODO list high priority:
- - Memory cleanup, force garbage collection on new optimization request
  - Clean up instructions
- - Enable cross platform for Mac
+ - Multi select
+ - Arrow keys for going up and down the grids
  - Show percentage equivalent of flat stats on Optimizer page
  - Improvements to the priority ranking filter
- - Arrow keys for going up and down the grids
+ - Enable cross platform for Mac

+ Medium priority:
+ - Fix: Update WSS/Score when gear stats changed
  - Clear out item previews on refresh

- - Add stats for specialty change heroes
- - Fix: Update # of permutations when a filter is removed.

- Medium priority:
  - Enable cross platform for Linux
  - Clean up optimization panel - getting too cluttered
  - Fix: Keep current position of a page when edits are made, currently refreshes the entire grid